RATFIVE/MoinCC-AI4metabolomics/workfile.md

 - Do external conditions cause the same shift for each metabolite?
 Skewing of the spectra also possible?Is skewing the only problem?
 - how exactly are the spectra calibrated/normalized?
 Each by itself or by average of whole time series, where do deviations originate from?
 - --> should be normalized one by one, if not check with Fatima
+- ---> first peak is taken as reference
+- --> we can shift them

 - relations of peaks to each other, when there are several characteristic peaks for one metabolite
 - --> nicotinamite, peaks should have the same concentration